Carshalton: Geography

 Central Carshalton, around the ponds and High Street, retains a village character, although the busy A232 runs through the area.
 There are a number of buildings and open spaces protected by the Carshalton Village Conservation Area. given the status by the London Borough of Sutton.
 In 1993 its boundary was extended to include parts of Mill Lane and parts of The Square and Talbot Road, containing the All Saints Church Rectory.
 The Conservation Area contains many of the Listed and Locally Listed Buildings which contribute to the historical significance of the area, and is widely considered to contain some of the finest historical architecture and road layout within the Borough.
 An example is Stone Court, an early 19th-century building with a gate house, situated on the northern edge of Grove Park.
 The Sun public house, is a fine example of Victorian decorative brickwork, and makes a positive contribution to the Conservation Area.

 The Conservation Area also comprises open parkland of historical importance, including the grounds of Carshalton House Estate (which contains St. Philomena's Catholic School, St Mary's Junior School, St Mary's Infants School and the Water Tower) and The Grove Park (which contains The Grove).

 Other conservation areas in Carshalton are the Wrythe Green Conservation Area and the Park Hill Conservation Area.

-Sutton is centred 1.2 mi west of the town centre of Carshalton, its east–west central street can be considered a continuation of Carshalton's own main street, an almost straight A-road route to Orpington via Croydon, beginning in Ewell.
+Sutton is centred 1.2 mi west of the village centre of Carshalton, its east–west central street can be considered a continuation of Carshalton's own main street, an almost straight A-road route to Orpington via Croydon, beginning in Ewell.